moconnell9/ios-introduction/Swift.md

 # Swift

-Please see JSONHandling.playground for a working demonstration that includes the below concepts.
+Please see [JSONHandling.playground](JSONHandling.playground) for a quick-to-work demonstration that includes the below concepts.

 [Apple's documentation for Swift](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html) is very good- be sure to check it out!
 The below are just some highlights.